makccr/wallpapers/readme.md

 </a>

 # Wallpapers
 This repository contains all of the Wallpapers that I regularly use on all of my systems (and phones).
 These wallpapers are usually actively in use in videos from my [YouTube Channel](https://www.youtube.com/user/mackenziegcriswell), so if you're visiting this repo from there, thanks for watching, and I hope you can find what you're looking for.
+If you are not a viewer of my channel, and just stumbled upon this repository, you will find an image below in which I attempt to provide a descent sample of the type of wallpapers that I store in this repo (it's mostly photos of the natural world, Russia & Romantic art, and some portraits of people I think are dope).

 ![Sample of Wallpapers](https://raw.githubusercontent.com/makccr/wallpapers/master/thumb.jpg)